Francis Trowbridge Sherman: Later life

 Following the war, Sherman embarked on a series of business ventures, starting with managing a sugar plantation in Louisiana for a year before returning to Chicago.
 Back in Chicago, he worked as the postmaster of Chicago for two years before starting a stone and sand manufacturing company called Sherman, Haley & Company.
 The business was ruined in 1871 by the Great Chicago Fire, which forced Sherman to seek business ventures elsewhere in the U.S. before he settled in Waukegan, Illinois, where he died in 1905.

 He was buried at Graceland Cemetery in Chicago.

+His daughter Lulu married United States Congressman J. Frank Aldrich in 1878.